-Crediting rates are based on the overall redemption yield of the fixed interest investments within the fund, rounded to the lower 0.25%.
+Crediting rates take account of the overall redemption yield of the fixed interest investments within the fund, adjusted to allow a margin for final bonus.

 For Retirement Annuity Contracts, the rate is increased by 0.75% to allow for the annual management charge.
-For Personal Pension contracts, the rate is reduced (before rounding) to allow for market volatility in non-fixed-interest assets.
+For Personal Pension contracts, the rate is reduced to allow for market volatility in non-fixed-interest assets.

-Crediting rates are currently reset once a year.
+Crediting rates are normally reviewed once a year but may be reviewed more frequently in changing economic circumstances.
 There is no limit on any increase or decrease in crediting rates, although they cannot be reduced below zero.